 You may transfer up to 9 approved credits (3 courses) into the program.

-Choose one course from each pair:
+Choose 1 course from each category

 Theory